Houston Uninsured Motorist Accident Lawyers

 Accidents in which a driver hits another driver and then leaves the scene are called "hit and run" accidents.
-When a driver does not stay at the scene and fail to render aid, the victim of the accident will not have the other driver's insurance information so that they can file a claim.
-This is another good reason for having uninsured motorist insurance—you cannot control the actions of other drivers.
-Even if you were hit by a driver who had insurance, but that driver fled the scene, then you’ll be left paying out-of-pocket for damage you didn’t cause.
+When a driver does not stay and fails to offer aid, the accident victim will not have their insurance information so they can file a claim.
+This is another good reason for having uninsured motorist insurance: you cannot control the actions of other drivers.
+Even if a driver with insurance hit you, but that driver fled the scene, you’ll be left paying out-of-pocket for damage you didn’t cause.

 Without proper coverage, you may not be able to afford the medical care necessary to treat your injuries.
 A monthly premium is a small price to pay for the assurance that you’ll be taken care of in any possible scenario.

 Uninsured Motorist Protection for Pedestrians